BartMassey/advent-of-code-2019/README.md

 to get markdown into the problem files for posterity.

-You can get times for all parts of all days with "sh times.sh".
+You can get times for all parts of all days with `sh times.sh` (will build before timing).
 This also verifies that everything runs.
+You can use `sh clean.sh` to run `cargo clean` in the day directories — Rust `target` directories are huge.

 These solutions deserve a much more thorough top-level description than I usually have the energy to